Conservation International and Save the Waves to Expand World Surfing Reserves

 Through the partnership, Conservation International and Save the Waves will aim to increase the number of World Surfing Reserves — areas that protect world-class wave breaks and their surrounding coastal environments.
 The partnership will prioritize wave breaks that are particularly rich in biodiversity.

 “Surfers are uniquely positioned to become an incredible force for ocean conservation,” said Conservation International CEO Dr. M. Sanjayan.
 “This community is over 30 million people strong, with both a deep connection to the ocean and incredible buying power.
 Conservation International is thrilled join Save the Waves to help harness this power to protect the places we love and value.”

 “Partnering with Conservation International to step up our scale and impact.
 Both organizations recognize the need to protect unique surfing areas and the recreational, economic and ecological benefits of these places,” said Nik Strong-Cvetich, Executive Director, Save the Waves.
 “This partnership is the first step toward realizing our shared goal and protecting the places we love.”

 World Surfing Reserves is a program of Save the Waves that has created a global network of protected areas that protect coastal environments around world-class wave breaks and works with local partners to ensure their long-term conservation.
 Launched in 2009, the program now protects over 70 surfing locations worldwide.

 The partnerships will be the second for Conservation International and Save the Waves.
 An earlier partnership helped quantify surfing’s economic impact on the local economy at Uluwatu, Bali, Indonesia, finding it had $35 million in community benefits annually.

 Conservation International has been a pioneer in establishing and expanding marine protected areas around the globe.
-Details about this work are frequently posted on Conservation International’s blog, Human Nature.
+Details about this work are frequently posted on Conservation International’s blog, Conservation News.